-This proposal-based program is designed to advance First Nation student achievement in First Nation and provincial schools.
+This proposal-based program is designed to advance First Nations student achievement in First Nations and provincial schools.

 Budget 2016 is investing $80 million over five years for start-up costs to support First Nations in creating education systems for First Nations on reserve, which is delivered under the Structural Readiness component of the Education Partnerships Program.

 About the program

 The Education Partnerships Program (EPP) promotes collaboration between First Nations, provinces, Indigenous Services Canada (ISC) and other stakeholders.

 It has two distinct components:

 - Partnership: This component supports the establishment and advancement of formal partnership arrangements that aim to develop practical working relationships between officials and educators in provincial systems and in regional First Nations organizations and schools.